 How bizarre the harem is?
 Surely you want some diversion and variety, but this is depending on your setting and tone of story.
 Handle it carefully, for having unusual girls can make the harem look more interesting, but they also add more question you need to answer.

 - Exotic but not unusual girls: New Transfer Student Princess, Idol Singer, The Stoic Student Council President, etc. Unlike the first group, to has these girls in harem mean this guy is indeed a special guy.
 Think of some good reason why they're in the harem.
-A simple handwave may be enough to justified one of these special girls being in the harem (hey, he maybe just a really lucky guy to catch her attention).
-But unless backup by good writing, you harem hero can easily come out as Marty Stu.
+A simple handwave may be enough to justify one of these special girls being in the harem (hey, he may be just a really lucky guy to catch her attention).
+But unless it's backed up by good writing, you harem hero can easily come off as a Marty Stu.

 There are good harem stores, and there are bad harem stories.
 The genre does not work without actual interpersonal conflict.
 If one character isn't likable, then there's no reasonable struggle, no drama.